johnnyfeng/multipipe/README.md

 ## Further information, but you probably shouldn't use the module this way.
-What I said earlier about having to terminate parameter collection with a `useparams` statement is technically incorrect.
+What I said earlier about having to terminate parameter collection with a `useparams` statement is not entirely accurate.
 The result of the `param` statements is a map `%{index => value}` mapping indices to values, so you can technically do whatever you want with this.